emerywebster/emerywebster.github.io/work/bonusly.md

 ### How do we do that?

-- _Existing customers_: Ideally, we’ve got a pool of customers we can contact for feedback (and if not, we should recruit some).
+**Existing customers**: Ideally, we’ve got a pool of customers we can contact for feedback (and if not, we should recruit some).
 Aside from internal folks, this is our best resource for understanding the impact of change in the product.
 They’ve usually got strong opinions, contextual knowledge, and a way of doing things already.
 We need to observe their emotions, frustrations, delights, and share that with the team.

-- _Prospective customers_: Is this feature blocking a sale?
+**Prospective customers**: Is this feature blocking a sale?
 Take this opportunity to get feedback from that customer.
 Let them know we are working on it and want to understand how it matches their expectations.
 We need to be careful though – we don’t want to cater to a single customer for feature requests...we want our product to fit the needs of our target market as a whole (maximizing users and MRR vs. one super happy customer).
 Still, if this is a common request for prospective customers...then we’ll want to gather lots of feedback from them.

-- _Third-party tools_: there are a lot of options out there – the main benefit is that we can get feedback very quickly.
+**Third-party tools**: there are a lot of options out there – the main benefit is that we can get feedback very quickly.
 I’ve had a lot of success with [UserTesting.com](http://usertesting.com) (huge user pool, very fast responses, ability to screen testers for certain criteria) and mixed results with [TryMyUI](http://trymyui.com) (slower, more generalized user base).
 Again, there’s a lot of benefit with sharing quotes and usability videos with the team.
 Sometimes there are some wild surprises.

-- _Hallway tests_: internal tests with stakeholders, colleagues who are largely uninvolved in the effort, etc. Typically this would’ve been done prior to building out a robust prototype...but can still be helpful in certain situations.
+**Hallway tests**: internal tests with stakeholders, colleagues who are largely uninvolved in the effort, etc. Typically this would’ve been done prior to building out a robust prototype...but can still be helpful in certain situations.

-- _Friends, family, other colleagues_: when the going gets tough...you can get helpful feedback from just about anyone (but will likely need to take it with a grain of salt...and do whatever you can to ensure that they’re not lying to avoid hurting your feelings).
+**Friends**, family, other colleagues_: when the going gets tough...you can get helpful feedback from just about anyone (but will likely need to take it with a grain of salt...and do whatever you can to ensure that they’re not lying to avoid hurting your feelings).

 ### What are we trying to learn?

 We’ll want to craft this test around our main learning goals (outlined in the 3 hypotheses above).

+{: .list-disc .list-inside .pl-10 }
-- Does the design `effective`ly solve those problems?
+- Does the design **_effective_**-ly solve those problems?
-- Is it `easy to use`?
+- Is it **_easy to use_**?
 Can it be improved in any way?
-- Does it elicit a positive `emotional response`?
+- Does it elicit a positive **_emotional response_**?
 Does it resolve formerly negative ones?
 Can it be improved in any way?

 Throughout our tests, we need to carefully listen and pay attention to their responses, as well as any additional recommendations, insights, or pain points they communicate.